 The causal interpretation of fixed-effects estimates hinges on the assumption that time-varying unobservables are uncorrelated with parliament adoption, conditional on the commune- and time fixed-effects and time-varying controls.
 We control for population to address the concern that the likelihood of parliament adoption increases with population size.
 We also control for commune demographics since the age profile of the population is a potential determinant of public spending priorities, as are labor force participation and the share foreigners in the commune.
-Results without time-varying controls are quantitatively similar and are available on request.
 Our second specification additionally controls for commune-specific linear trends $\theta_c t$.
 The third specification in addition controls for commune-specific breaks in the local accounting system.